unode/deep-learning-intro/_extras/design.md

 After this module, learners can ...

-- list/repeat the three ingrediants to a feed forward network: input, hidden layers, output
+- list/repeat the three ingredients to a feed forward network: input, hidden layers, output
-- classify/categorize parts of a feed forward network when presented a network architecture (as from `keras.model.summary()`
+- classify/categorize parts of a feed forward network when presented a network architecture (as from `keras.model.summary()`)
 - describe a fully connected (dense) layer
 - describe a convolutional layer
 - describe a max pooling layer